 Revision note.
+We have updated our coverage on Opera 4, by St. Louis Jimmy, which we have long thought was originally recorded for Hy-Tone.
+It was cut at the same session, around October 18, 1947, as Hy-Tone 36 by Jack Cooley.
 We have updated our coverage of Opera 3, by Byllye Williams.
 Finally, we can offer photos of all five releases on the label.

 Opera Records was one of the smaller Chicago independents.
 It ran for a brief time, probably just a year (from the fall of 1947 to the fall of 1948).
 The label was the first effort by the indefatigable Joe Brown, who in later years came out with a considerably more successful JOB operation.
 (We are talking in relative terms here, as JOB was still a mom and pop outfit.)
 Opera probably had the same co-founders as JOB, Brown and James Burke Oden (bluesman St. Louis Jimmy).
 The fledgling company may have operated out of the same Southside residence, 4008 South Ellis Avenue, which was reported in 1954 for Brown's JOB label.
 With his Opera enterprise, Brown recorded a mixture of artists—club pianists, jazz combos, and deep bluesmen.
 His later JOB label would concentrate on Southern-style bar-band blues artists.